llingg/docs-opmanual_autolab/book/opmanual_autolab/20_charging_setup/32_BUILDING_software_setup.md

 ### maintenance_entrance / maintenance_exit

-This dictionaries define which april tag IDs correspond to the entrance / exit of the maintenance area.
+This dictionaries define which April tag IDs correspond to the entrance / exit of the maintenance area.
 This information is needed to detect when a Duckiebot enters or leaves the maintenance area.

 After setting up all parameters our docker image is ready to be build